KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#2/DAY-#5.md

 # Day-#5: Wireshark Basics – TLS Protocol Analysis

 # Objective:
-The objective of this lab is to help students analyze TLS (Transport Layer Security) traffic using Wireshark.
-Students will explore how TLS secures data over the network, understand handshake messages, and identify metadata like server names and certificate details.
+The objective of this lab was to analyze TLS (Transport Layer Security) traffic using Wireshark.
+I explored how TLS secures data over the network, understood the TLS handshake process, and identified metadata such as server names and certificate details.

 # Lab Setup
 ## System Requirements